ibexa/documentation-developer/docs/guide/custom_policies.md

 To provide support for editing custom policies in the Back Office, you need to implement [`EzSystems\EzPlatformAdminUi\Limitation\LimitationFormMapperInterface`](https://github.com/ezsystems/ezplatform-admin-ui/blob/master/src/lib/Limitation/LimitationFormMapperInterface.php).

+- `mapLimitationForm` adds the limitation field as a child to a provided Symfony form.
+- `getFormTemplate` returns the path to the template to use for rendering the limitation form.
+Here it use [`form_label`](https://symfony.com/doc/5.4/form/form_customization.html#reference-forms-twig-label) and [`form_widget`](https://symfony.com/doc/5.4/form/form_customization.html#reference-forms-twig-widget) to do so.
+- `filterLimitationValues` is triggered when the form is submitted and can manipulate the limitation values, such as normalizing them.

 ``` php
 [[= include_file('code_samples/back_office/limitation/src/Security/Limitation/Mapper/CustomLimitationFormMapper.php') =]]
 ```